icalles1998/2018-colab-FernandoGonzalez/Algorithms for Robots/Parallax Servomotor Odometry/description.md

    But we need to know to interpret the information that the signal provides us.
 How can we do this?

    Within each tCycle iteration, tHigh is the duration in microseconds of a 3.3 V high pulse.
-The duration of tHigh varies with  the  output  of  a  Hall-effect  sensor  inside  of  the  servo.vThe  duty  cycle  of  this  signal, tHigh / tCycle, ranges from 2.9% at the origin to 91.7% approaching one clockwise revolution.
+The duration of tHigh varies with  the  output  of  a  Hall-effect  sensor  inside  of  the  servo.
+The  duty  cycle  of  this  signal, tHigh / tCycle, ranges from 2.9% at the origin to 91.7% approaching one clockwise revolution.

 # Code Explanation: